YewChian/GestureRecognitionRadarDemo/README.md

         2. A range-doppler heatmap visualizing the people in a room.
         3. A video feed.

-    Python was used to parse the binary data from the Radar module into a 2D matrix of values corresponding to different ranges and time.
+    Python was used to parse the binary data from the Radar module into a 2D matrix of values corresponding to different ranges and velocities, as well as call radar CLI commands repeatedly to stream data continuously.
-    Matlab was used to provide the GUI to visualiize all the charts at the same time.

 ## About this project: